project-mirrors/forgejo-runner/README.md

 - Install [Docker](https://docs.docker.com/engine/install/)
 - `make test integration-test`

+The `TestRunner_RunEvent` test suite contains most integration tests with real-world workflows and is time-consuming to run.
+During development, it is helpful to run a specific test through a targeted command such as this:

+- `go test -count=1 -run='TestRunner_RunEvent$/local-action-dockerfile$' ./act/runner`

 ### With a Forgejo instance

 - Run a Forgejo instance locally (for instance at http://0.0.0.0:8080) and create as shared secret